 Institute for Indigenous Affairs and Development

 Building Resilience of Indigenous Communities for a Sustainable Future

-Indigenous Local Knowledge (ILK) research and documentation
+Indigenous Knowledge Research and Documentation

-Indigenous Local Knowledge (ILK) is the dynamic wisdom of Indigenous communities, rooted in generations of experience and cultural practice.
+Indigenous Knowledge is the dynamic wisdom of Indigenous communities, rooted in generations of experience and cultural practice.
 It embraces ecology, traditions, language, governance, and spiritual values which is deeply connected to land and environment.
 Through research and documentation, IIAD brings the priorities of Indigenous Peoples to policymakers while creating opportunities for knowledge sharing among communities.
 ILK is a foundation for resilience, guiding climate adaptation, sustainable livelihoods, cultural preservation, and inclusive development.

 Indigenous Peoples Safeguards Compliance

 IIAD prepares safeguards compliance of program or projects to foster full respect for Indigenous Peoples’ identity, dignity, human rights, livelihood systems, and cultural uniqueness as defined by the indigenous peoples themselves so that they receive culturally appropriate social and economic benefits, are not harmed by the projects, and can participate actively in projects that affect them.
+IIAD embraces the principles of Indigenous Peoples’ Sustainable, Self-Determined Development (IPSSDD), a holistic framework that places Indigenous rights, knowledge, and self-determination at the center of development.

+Institute for Indigenous Affairs and Development